antonychiu2/gitlab-mobb-cx-integration/README.md

 Let's now configure the Gitlab Pipeline.
 You can use the following sample YAML script, or customize it to your liking.

-If you decide to this this exact YAML script, please ensure your Checkmarx related variables are well defined.
+If you decide to use this exact YAML script, please ensure your Checkmarx related variables are well defined.
 Namely, `CX_BASE_AUTH_URI`, `CX_API_KEY`, `CX_BASE_URI`, `CX_TENANT`.
-You can find the value to these variables by following this [guide](https://checkmarx.com/resource/documents/en/34965-118315-authentication-for-checkmarx-one-cli.html) on Checkmarx documentation page.
+You can find the value to these variables by following this [guide](https://checkmarx.com/resource/documents/en/34965-118315-authentication-for-checkmarx-one-cli.html) from Checkmarx documentation.

 ```yaml
 # This example utilizes Mobb with Checkmarx via GitLab CI/CD pipelines